ks888/kirby/FAQ.md

 1. Use `changed_when`

-    To control the task's result, Ansible allows us to use [changed_when](http://docs.ansible.com/ansible/playbooks_error_handling.html#overriding-the-changed-result) in a playbook.
-In the case below, the task's result is always not `changed`.

-    ```bash
-    - command: ls
-      changed_when: False
-    ```

-    Since Kirby does not run serverspec if the task's result is not `changed`, use it when possible.
+    Kirby does not run serverspec if the task's result is not `changed`, so use [changed_when](http://docs.ansible.com/ansible/playbooks_error_handling.html#overriding-the-changed-result) to override the task's result if possible.

 2. Parallelize Serverspec